List of Hollyoaks characters introduced in 1995–1996: Ollie Benson

-Ollie worked as a roving journalist for the Riverbank Review, where he instigated such seminal reports as Babe of the Month and Cleavage of the Year.
-At home he loved to play practical jokes such as hiding the 'Unidentified Bleeping Object' in Kurt's room, where it proceeded to wake Kurt up at 6:59am every morning.
-Ollie's best mate was Lee "Stan" Stanley and even after Ollie exposed Stan's "Chips for Sex" scandal (in which he insinuated that Stan gave girls extra chips in order to seduce them) Ollie still remained the best of friends with Stan.
-At one time Ollie made a mistake of sleeping with Mandy Richardson, not discovering until later that she was only fifteen.
-He had a remarkably vibrant spirit and refused to let anything get him down even when he had to face the prospect of facing a charge for statutory rape for sleeping with Mandy.
-However, Ollie's life was to be short lived, as he was involved in a car accident after he tried to stop Stan in his car for driving too fast until Stan lost control of the car and a lorry reversed down the road where Stan had no time to brake.
-Ollie suffered some injuries and was rushed to hospital with his family beside him.
-After a week, both Ollie and Stan died in hospital.
+Ollie is the youngest of Benson children and the brother of Kurt Benson (Jeremy Edwards) and Lucy Benson (Kerrie Taylor).
+Ollie works as a journalist for the Riverbank Review, where he instigates seminal reports including Babe of the Month and Cleavage of the Year.
+Ollie's best friend is Lee "Stan" Stanley and even after Ollie exposes a scandal of Stan's, Ollie remains best friends with him.
+Ollie has sex with Mandy Richardson (Sarah Jayne Dunn), not discovering until later that she is fifteen and facing a statutory rape charge.
+Ollie tries to stop Stan in his car for driving too fast until Stan loses control of the car and a lorry reverses down the road, with Stan having no time to brake.
+Ollie suffers injuries and is rushed to hospital with his family beside him.
+After a week, both Ollie and Stan die in hospital.